eworm-de/routeros-scripts/doc/check-routeros-update.md

 * `SafeUpdateNeighbor`: install updates automatically if at least one other device is seen in neighbor list with new version
+* `SafeUpdateNeighborIdentity`: regular expression to match identity for trusted devices, leave empty to match all
 * `SafeUpdatePatch`: install patch updates (where just last digit changes) automatically
 * `SafeUpdateUrl`: url on webserver to check for safe update, the channel